pmrmoura/CabifyTest/README.md

 # Cart

 With the Single Responsability Principle in mind, I created a separate class "Cart" responsible for all the operations(adding, removing, calculatingPrices).
-Also in the Cart is where the Discounts are applied.